 - LINE is to Japan, Taiwan, and Thailand what WhatsApp is to Europe and Latin America.
 If you have a lot of contacts using it already, it’s probably a solid option.

-I’d love for Signal to be my sole recommendation.
+I’d love for WhatsApp to be my sole recommendation.
 But today, all of the E2EE messengers are a little lacking when it comes to user experience.
-And while in-transit encryption should be non-negotiable, it’s reasonable for some of us to think about sacrificing E2EE in exchange for ease of use.
+And while I think in-transit encryption is non-negotiable, I also believe it’s reasonable for some of us to think about sacrificing E2EE in exchange for ease of use.

-If you’d consider that trade, my recommendation is Telegram.
+If you’d consider that trade, I recommend Telegram.
 It’s easy to use, with a straightforward experience and a simple cross-device login system.
-It has the central message archive Signal lacks, so wherever you log in you always have all your messages.
+It has the central message archive Signal and Telegram lack, so wherever you log in you always have all your messages.
 And it’s encrypted both in transit and at rest (while stored on Telegram’s servers).

 - Easy to set up and use.

 - All the usual bells and whistles in a clean, enjoyable experience.